florianbehrens/DeCoF2/README.md

 A node is a special parameter with value type sequence of strings that holds the names of its child parameters.

-Parameter's values can be either readwrite or readonly.
-I.e., they may either be modified by the server implementation (readonly parameters) or by a client (readwrite parameters).
-It is not possible (or at least conceptually not allowed) to alter readwrite parameters by the server implementation.
+From the client's perspective, parameter values can be either readonly, writeonly, or readwrite.
+For readwrite parameters there is a special rule: Since those are for modification of the client side the framework does not support modification by the server implementation.

 ### Access control

 Two *userlevel* are assigned to each object which are used for access control.
-One userlevel - the *readlevel* - is used for modifying operations (i.e., setting a parameter value or signalling an event) and the other one - the *writelevel* - is used for non-modifying operations.
+The *writelevel* is used for modifying operations (i.e., setting a parameter value or signalling an event) and the *readlevel* is used for non-modifying operations.

+Readonly parameters obviously only have a *readlevel*, while writeonly parameters only have a *writelevel*.

 The following userlevels are supported: